CardanoMDP/Donations/README.md

    3. Press Fetch and merge
 ![image](https://user-images.githubusercontent.com/38225333/129491626-c2f7742b-bfb7-492e-a51f-2be788856e1a.png)

-2. Using the github CLI
+2. Using the git CLI
-   1. Navigate to the root of your repository with terminal
+   1. Clone your fork and navigate to the root of your repository
    2. Add the upstream repository `git remote add upstream git://github.com/CardanoMDP/Donations.git`
    3. Fetch upstream `git fetch upstream`
    4. Merge upstream main branch with your main branch `git merge upstream/main main`
+   5. Push  the up-to-date repository to your fork `git push origin`